MatthieuHanania/Mario_RL/README.md

 # Mario_RL

-My implementation of a Reinforcemet learning model trained on the [gym-super-mario-bros] (https://pypi.org/project/gym-super-mario-bros/), an OpenAI Gym environment for Super Mario Bros. & Super Mario Bros.
+My implementation of a Reinforcemet learning model trained on the [gym-super-mario-bros](https://pypi.org/project/gym-super-mario-bros/), an OpenAI Gym environment for Super Mario Bros. & Super Mario Bros.
 2 (Lost Levels) on The Nintendo Entertainment System (NES) using the nes-py emulator.

 I used a Proximal Policy Optimization (PPO) from stable-baseline-3 with a CnnPolicy